WIE Fulfilment Procedures

 - By 14 September 2020: Submit Assessment Form

 SFT will verify the submitted form with the records saved in SFT WIE database for assessment purpose.

 - The job nature and activities of the WIE must be structured and measurable learning experience in an organizational context relevant to students' future profession in the fashion and textiles industry

 - The duration of internship for WIE must be 120 hours or more

 Students must pass the assessment on the approved WIE activities in order to be able to graduate.
-Upon receipt of Assessment Form, a grade of Pass/Fail will be recommended by the academic supervisors based on the feedback from workplace supervisors and the self-reflection from students.
+Upon receipt of Evaluation Form a grade of Pass/Fail will be recommended by the academic supervisors based on the feedback from workplace supervisors and the self-reflection from students.

 Employer involvement is important to monitor student learning progress and give appraisal at the end of the internship period.
 Appraisals prepared by the workplace supervisors will provide comments on students' performance at work.
 Basic and generic competency in the workplace will be assessed.

-Important: ITC reserves the right of final decision on the result of the WIE activities in case of dispute.
+Important: SFT reserves the right of final decision on the result of the WIE activities in case of dispute.

 To encourage students to take on a meaningful offshore WIE placement, PolyU offers the following sponsorship and incentives: